Family Supports for Children with Disabilities

 - participate in an assessment of strengths and unmet needs to determine case plan including providing the documentation and additional family information and sign all related forms required.

 - financially participate in the case plan based on the Family Financial Contribution toward Services Scale, when applicable.

 The Family Supports for Children with Disabilities program provides social work support and financial resources to families to assist with the care and support required to meet the special developmental needs of their child with disability.

 As this is a voluntary program, families are expected to actively participate in the case plan.
 There is a family financial contribution towards services, when applicable.
 Also, families with private health insurance are required to use these benefits first.

-To apply for the program, a parent or guardian contacts the local office of the Department of Social Development.
+To apply for the program, a parent or guardian contacts the local office of this department.

 A family who meets the pre-assessment qualifications will be contacted by a social worker to make arrangements to complete the application process.
 The application process includes providing information about the child and family’s strengths and unmet needs and the names of professionals or organizations providing services to the child and family.
 Information about family income will also be gathered to determine the amount of family financial contribution towards services, if any.

 A case plan is developed based on an assessment of the child’s developmental needs, the child and family’s strengths and unmet needs.
 Service options provided to eligible families depend on the assessed unmet needs of the child and family and the resources available.
 Examples of service options include relief care reimbursement, supplementary child care for children over the age of 12, assistance with medical transportation, medical and rehabilitation equipment.
 Enhanced service options will be available for families raising children with disabilities with a high level of assessed unmet needs.
 These families may receive support to participate in specialized or intensive interventions, parent training or other applicable education programs for families raising children with disabilities.